postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-https-traffic.md

 ## macOS

-1. In the macOS Finder, navigate to the `~/Library/Application Support/Postman/proxy` folder.
+1. In the macOS Finder, open the `~/Library/Application Support/Postman/proxy` folder.
 1. Double-click the `postman-proxy-ca.crt` file.
 1. Select **System** in the **Keychain** list, and then select **Add**.
 Enter your system password to confirm the action.
 1. In Keychain Access, double-click the imported Postman certificate to open it.